 Verse 16: But he that cometh against him shall do according to his own will, and none shall stand before him: and he shall stand in the glorious land, which by his hand shall be consumed.

-Note, the personal pronouns “he, him, his, him, he” and “his” used six times in this verse!
-This challenges to our ability to concentrate and keep things straight.
+Note, the personal pronouns “he, him, his,” used six times in this verse!
+This challenges our ability to concentrate and keep things straight.

 Therefore, at this point, and throughout the remainder of chapter 11, Gabriel repeatedly uses these pronouns with only occasional reference to specific subjects such as the “king of the south/north” in contrast to what we find in verses 1-15 where the subjects of the pronouns are clearly defined.

 The first pronoun “he,” in verse 16 depicts the entrance of a new power in the scenario of verses 1-15 because “he” can do anything “according to his own will,” and “none” can oppose him.
 Therefore, “he” is far stronger than either the “king of the north” or the “king of the south.”
 The only “king” that coincides with such a description must be Rome who, geographically speaking, came from the west!
 In effect, he breaks up the power struggle between Syria lying to the north of Palestine, and Egypt to the south.